0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 Given this new information, lets say we observe the Sbox output the value `7`.
 At the most basic level, we know the four inputs which could have led to this value, with each input value having (ostensibly) a 1 in 4 chance of causing this output value.
 This doesn’t help us much.
 But we also know, regardless of the correct input value out of the 4, that its MSB was $$\text{'0'}$$.

-The forms the basis for our solution - we want to try and find single bits, or linear combinations of bits from the input values, which have strong or even absolute biases with regards to a certain output value.
+This forms the basis for our solution - we want to try and find single bits, or linear combinations of bits from the input values, which have strong or even absolute biases with regards to a certain output value.
 For the purpose of this solution I won’t be using the non-absolute biases, since they complicate things significantly and the challenge can be solved without using them.

 {% include captioned_image.html url="/images/sbox_bit_forms_14.png" description="Another example, for output value 14 - here bits 1 and 5 have 100% bias, and bits 3 and 4 have 75% bias." style="width: 95vh"%}

+### Boolean functions
 To generalize this one step further, we’re going to utilize [boolean functions][bool-funcs-wiki] (i.e. functions that return either $$\text{'0'}$$ or $$\text{'1'}$$) that take the 6 input bits $$x_1, x_2, x_3, x_4, x_5, x_6$$ as parameters and return a linear combination of them (i.e. addition modulo 2).
 For instance, $$x_1 + x_3 + x_4$$ is a boolean function which combines the first, third, and fourth bits.
 Our goal is to find all such boolean functions that have the same result over all 4 input values leading to a specific output value.